kundan-2508/Interview-Prep/README.md

 4. Count pair sum
 5. Triplet sum
 6. Sort 0's and 1's
+7. Sort 0's , 1's and 2's
-7. Maximum and minimum no in an array
+8. Maximum and minimum no in an array
-8. Unique no of occurances
+9. Unique no of occurances

 #### **_Linked List_**